Subscriptions & Recurring Billing

 The buyer who chooses to enter into a subscription from the shopping cart will, after checkout, be redirected to the payment gateway where only the credit card payment option will be available.

-Each successful payment will create an ITN to the shopping cart and will be able to manage the subscription via an API or from the payment gateway backend.
+Each successful payment will add an ITN to the shopping cart and will be able to manage the subscription via an API or from the payment gateway backend.

 Ad Hoc Payments:

-When offering an eCommerce membership an website like a Directory listing website can offer a time period Subscription for example 12 months with ither a month to month payment or an annual subscription.
+When offering an eCommerce membership, a website like a directory listing website can offer a time-period subscription, for example, 12 months with either a month-to-month payment or an annual subscription.

-Recurring Billing could be setup and the customer would be charged indefinitely till they cancel the payment with the payment gateway.
+Recurring Billing can be configured so that the customer is charged indefinitely until they cancel the payment with the payment gateway.

-For instance when selling an ongoing service over a fixed time period, payment can be structured so that the buyer pay the service off in the number of payments (cycles).
+For instance, when selling an ongoing service over a fixed time period, payment can be structured so that the buyer pays for the service in the number of payments (cycles).